 --secret-access-key=dsdsadsadsadasdasdasdau7LF/KEjKZDhb8Q=

-To check some information, including a useful snippet for reconnecting without using clear credentials:
+To check repository information, including a useful quick-reconnect snippet without writing clear credentials in the command line:

 enrico.pesce@enrico ~ % kopia repository status -t -s